jargonized/sky130RTLDesignandSynthesisWorkshop/README.md

 # 3. Decoding Library Files

-Lib file is a short form of Liberty Timing file.
+A .lib file is a short form of Liberty Timing file.
 Liberty syntax is followed to write a .lib file.
 LIB file is an ASCII representation of timing and power parameter associated with cells inside the standard cell library of a particular technology node.
 Lib file is basically a timing model file which contains cell delay, cell transition time, setup and hold time requirement of the cell.
 So Lib file basically contains timing and electrical characteristics of a cell or macros.
 Lib file is generated and provided to ASIC designer by a standard cell library vendor or Foundry if the foundry provides a standard cell library.

 The process corner refers to the variation into fabrication parameters used to apply during integrated circuit design to the semiconductor wafer.
 Inconsistency during design and deviation of voltage and temperature during its operation widens the worst-case margin and significantly degrades the performance.